Here are some stories about problems with Macs, and how they were resolved. See the Trouble Shooting page for advice on problem solving.

 He took the battery out and ran the computer on the power adapter, and it worked fine.
 Put the battery back in, and the computer was screwy again.
 When he looked at the battery, he could see that its side was bulging.
 It was pressing on the underside of the trackpad and causing phantom touches.

-as soon as he called AppleCare, they sent him a battery overnight.
+He was prepared for an epic struggle with Apple, but it turns out this is a known problem with some batteries, and as soon as he called AppleCare, they sent him a battery overnight.

-(update) The same thing happened to me with my MacBook Pro, about 5 months after Glenn.
+(update) The same thing happened to me in 2012 with my 2008 MacBook Pro, about 5 months after Glenn.
 The mouse wouldn't right-click.
-I turned the machine over and saw that the battery lid was lifted up a little and the battery was no longer flat.
+I turned the computer over and saw that the battery lid was lifted up a little and the battery was no longer flat.
 Called AppleCare and waited on hold for 20 minutes, then another 10 minutes of talking with the rep, who struggled with his screens and finally set me up with an appointment at the nearest Apple Store.
 The Apple Store guy looked at the battery and replaced it with a new one.

 I wanted to search for a word in past messages I had sent.
 Mail would not search message bodies, only From, To, and Subject.
 Clicking on Entire Message did not highlight it.
 I Googled, and discovered that others have had this problem.
 I checked that my hard drive was being indexed by Spotlight in its preferences.
 The solution that worked for me was to "rebuild the Launch Services database."
 I used a nice application called Cocktail to do this... one could Google for a terminal command line involving lsregister.
 After rebuilding and restarting Mail, searching would look in message bodies.
 (The one downside was that launching a few old applications got the message "this is the first time you have used this app, is this OK?")